Edmond François Valentin About: Career

 About's commentary on modern Greece, La Grèce contemporaine (1854), was an immediate success.
 But his Tolla (1855), the story of a young Parisian actress, gave rise to charges of drawing too freely on an earlier Italian novel, Vittoria Savelli (1841).
 This aroused prejudice against him, and he was the object of numerous attacks.
 The Lettres d'un bon jeune homme, written to the Figaro under the signature of "Valentin de Quevilly", provoked more animosities.
 During the next few years, he wrote novels, stories, a play (which failed), a book-pamphlet on the Roman question, many pamphlets on other subjects of the day, innumerable newspaper articles, some art criticisms, rejoinders to the attacks of his enemies, and popular manuals of political economy, L'A B C du travailleur (1868), Le progrès (1864).
 His more serious novels include Madelon (1863), L'Infâme (1867), the three that form the trilogy of the Vieille Roche (1866), and Le roman d'un brave homme (1880) – a kind of counterblast to the view of the French workman presented in Émile Zola's L'Assommoir.
 He is best remembered as a farceur, for the books Le nez d'un notaire (1862); Le roi des montagnes (1856); L'homme à l'oreille cassée (1862); Trente et quarante (1858); Le cas de M. Guérin (1862; see Georges Maurice de Guérin).

 He was initiated at the Saint-Jean de Jérusalem Grand Orient de France lodge in Nancy on 7 March 1862.
 He wrote several articles against Masonic side degrees, a point of view that was common among French leftwing freemasons.

 About's attitude towards the empire was friendly but critical.
 He greeted the liberal ministry of Émile Ollivier at the beginning of 1870 with delight, and welcomed the Franco-Prussian War.
 But as a result of the war he lost his beloved home in Alsace, which he had purchased in 1858 out of the fruits of his earlier literary successes.
 With the fall of the empire, he became a republican, and threw himself into battle against conservative reactionaries.
 From 1872 to about 1877, his paper, the XIX^{e} Siècle (19th century), became a power in the land.
 His political career, however, failed to advance further.

 On 23 January 1884, he was elected a member of the Académie française, but died at age 56 before taking his seat.
 His grave at the Père Lachaise Cemetery in Paris includes a sculpture by Gustave Crauck.

+Literary influence

+About's 1857 novel Germaine would suggest the basic premise of Henry James's 1902 novel, Wings of the Dove.